miconda/vscode-goto-symbol-stack/README.md

 ## Release Notes

-### 1.0.3 (2017-06-02)
+### 1.1.0 (2017-06-08)

-  * added full stack info on tooltip
+  * added the ability to save and load stack information for workspace
-  * updated stack info on statusbar
+  * improved multi-editor group behavior
-  * updated statusbar priority for more left position
+  * support to move stack info with multiple view column

 For release notes of older versions, see [CHANGELOG.md](https://github.com/miconda/vscode-goto-symbol-stack/blob/master/CHANGELOG.md) file.